Nastel/jkool-client-java-api/README.md

 ###Streaming Examples
 To use this sample code please do the following:
-* Run mvn install on the project.
-This will generate a jar file.
+* Run `mvn install` on the project.
+This will generate `jkool-client-api-<version>` jar file.
 This jar file can be found in the target directory.
-However, please be advised that when running from the command line (as documented below), run from the build directory that Maven will assemble.
-This build directory will at the same level as the directory you run Maven from.
+Be advised that when running from the command line (as documented below), run from the `build` directory that Maven will assemble.
+This `build` directory will be at the same level as the directory you run Maven from.
-* Import this jar file into your own project in which you wish to stream to jKool.
+* Import `jkool-client-api-<version>` jar file as well as all `lib` depedencies into your own project.
-* Please see the sample classes and run them in order to get a good understanding on how to use the helper code.
-You will be doing the following:
+* See samples to get a good understanding on how to use the this client API.
 * Instantiate the `JKStream` class.
 You will need to pass it the access token you received when you signed up for jKool.
-This token will grant you access to stream and also ensure that the data goes to the proper repository.
+This token will grant you access to stream and also ensure that the data goes to the repository associated with the access token.
 ```java
 	JKStream jkSend = new JKStream("yourtoken");
 ```